Rakshitasinghh/Revise_AI/README.md

   - **AI Assistant**

 ### 3️⃣ Dashboard and Daily Streak
-- Inside the dashboard, you can add what you learned today.
+- Inside the dashboard, you can add what you learned today for  **daily learning streak**.
-- This maintains your **daily learning streak**.
+- View your added subjects, flashcards, Streaks

 ### 4️⃣ Subjects → Upload and Organize
 - In the **Subjects** section:
   - Add a new subject (e.g., “Machine Learning”).
   - Upload a **PDF** of your notes.
-  - Click on the subject to view its content.
+  - Click on the subject :
-  - Scroll to the **ADD A TOPIC** section:
+  - to the **ADD A TOPIC** section:
     - Enter the topic name (e.g., Regression)
     - Paste the topic content
     - Now chat with the AI to ask questions like “What is regression in concise?”